Legislature(2025 - 2026)GRUENBERG 120

 Juneau, Alaska

-POSITION STATEMENT: Answered questions about bycatch.
+POSITION STATEMENT: Answered questions during the Alaska

 DOUG VINVENT-LANG, Commissioner